laravel-liberu/documentation/docs/guide/getting-started.md

 ## Docker
 Laravel Enso comes with a simple docker environment to help with development.
-By default, it has two containers, the enso container and the enso-mysql container.
+By default, it has two containers, the liberu container and the liberu-mysql container.
 There is also an optional phpmyadmin container that can be used by removing the commented lines in `docker-compose.yml`.

 #### Containers

-- The enso container runs the apache webserver and has `yarn` & `composer` installed.
+- The liberu container runs the apache webserver and has `yarn` & `composer` installed.
-- The enso-mysql container handle's the database the default user is `root` with a blank password and the default database is `enso`
+- The liberu-mysql container handle's the database the default user is `root` with a blank password and the default database is `liberu`
-- The enso-phpmyadmin container is optional and attaches a phpMyAdmin instance the the enso-mysql database.
+- The liberu-phpmyadmin container is optional and attaches a phpMyAdmin instance the the liberu-mysql database.

 #### Steps to use

 - Rename .env.example to .env and fill out the appropriate variables.
 - Run `docker-compose up` to start the containers.
 To daemonize the process run `docker-compose up --build -d`.
-- Enter into the enso container to begin the enso installation with `docker exec -it enso bash`
+- Enter into the liberu container to begin the liberu installation with `docker exec -it liberu bash`
-- Install laravel enso following the [guide](https://docs.liberu.co.uk/guide/getting-started.html).
+- Install laravel liberu following the [guide](https://docs.liberu.co.uk/guide/getting-started.html).

 ### Known issues